All Episodes

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-So Dell a verdict with Ted Cruz now, wherever you get your podcasts.
+So down with Verdict with Ted Cruz now, wherever you get your podcasts.

 Stay right here for our final news roundup and information overload.

-All right, news roundup and information overload our toll-free our number is 800-941 Sean.
+All right, news roundup and information overload.

-If you want to be a part of the program next Tuesday in the great state of Wisconsin, this will determine the balance of power on the state Supreme Court in Wisconsin, and the implications of this race are far and wide for the 2026 midterms and control the House for uh President Trump because in large part a lot of this has to do with the Supreme Court of Wisconsin will be dealing with the issue of redistricting,
+And the implications of this race are far and wide for the 2026 midterms and control of the House for President Trump because, in large part, a lot of this has to do with the Supreme Court of Wisconsin.

-among other important issues.
+We'll be dealing with the issue of redistricting, among other important issues.

 In a second, we're going to speak to Brad Schimmel is running for the Supreme Court race in Wisconsin.

-Uh he would be the fourth conservative justice on that court.
+He would be the fourth conservative justice on that court.

-Otherwise, you get a radical leftist, and we learned in a pretty you know stunning development that the House Minority Leader, Hakeem Jeffries, exposed the Democratic Party in their plan to use this liberal activist justice, Susan Crawford to gerrymander Wisconsin's congressional map for the purpose of flipping two seats to Democrats.
+And we learned in a pretty stunning development that the House Minority Leader Hakeem Jeffries exposed the Democratic Party and their plan to use this liberal activist justice, Susan Crawford, to gerrymander Wisconsin's congressional map for the purpose of flipping two seats to Democrats.

 And anyway, here's Hakeem Jeffries actually leaking Susan Crawford's plan to gerrymander Wisconsin.

-Because we know Wisconsin's a 50-50 state.
+In Wisconsin, that's a 50-50 race because we know Wisconsin's a 50-50 state.

 Yeah.

-And we have a strong democratic candidate.
+And we have a strong Democratic candidate.

 Why is that important?

-Uh because there are gerrymandered congressional lines right now in Wisconsin.
+Because there are gerrymandered congressional lines right now in Wisconsin.

 Wisconsin's a 50-50 state, as I mentioned, but there are six Republicans and only two Democrats out of an eight-person delegation because the lines are broken.